blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 	- 625 AD: Banu Nadir tribe was evicted from Medina for trying to assassinate prophet Mohammed.
 	- 627 AD: Banu Quraysh (of Mecca) and their allies besieged the city in the "Battle of Trench".
 Banu Qurayza initially tried to stay neutral, but they entered into negotiations with the besieging army.
 		- This was considered a violation of the "Constitution of Medina" and they were captured for treason.
-		- The constitution had an
+		- The constitution had an arbiter
-	- More trivia:
+	- More info:
 		- The belief is that in 620 AD, Mohammed was invited by the twelve clans of Medina to be a neutral arbitrator for their entire community, because of continuous wars between clans like the "Battle of Bu'ath".
 		- They battles proved to them that concepts like an "eye for an eye" doesn't work unless there was one many with authority to judge in such cases.
-		- UsaEye for an Eye (law of reciprocal justice)
+		- Usage of the Eye for an Eye concept (law of reciprocal justice)
 			- Use in Babylonian "Code of Hammurabi"
 			- Use in Exodus 21:23-27, Leviticus 24:19-20, Deuteronomy 19:21